Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 2988 questions found out of 4443 clips
+* 3069 questions found out of 4553 clips
-* 2897 non-trolling & on-topic questions found out of 2988 total questions
+* 2974 non-trolling & on-topic questions found out of 3069 total questions
-* 339 questions found with no other references
+* 338 questions found with no other references
 ## grouped by date
+* 2021-05-04: 8 of 77 questions found with no other references
 * 2021-04-27: 7 of 71 questions found with no other references
 * 2021-04-20: 7 of 87 questions found with no other references
 * 2021-04-13: 0 of 13 questions found with no other references
 * 2021-04-06: 3 of 35 questions found with no other references
 * 2021-03-30: 5 of 87 questions found with no other references
-* 2021-03-23: 11 of 107 questions found with no other references
+* 2021-03-23: 10 of 107 questions found with no other references
 * 2021-03-17: 9 of 22 questions found with no other references
 * 2021-03-16: 0 of 33 questions found with no other references
 * 2021-03-09: 0 of 29 questions found with no other references
 * 2021-03-02: 4 of 54 questions found with no other references
 * 2021-02-26: 0 of 13 questions found with no other references
-* 2021-02-23: 4 of 74 questions found with no other references
+* 2021-02-23: 3 of 74 questions found with no other references
 * 2021-02-16: 0 of 69 questions found with no other references
 * 2021-02-09: 13 of 93 questions found with no other references
-* 2021-02-02: 9 of 51 questions found with no other references
+* 2021-02-02: 8 of 51 questions found with no other references
 * 2021-01-26: 16 of 76 questions found with no other references
 * 2021-01-22: 0 of 3 questions found with no other references
 * 2021-01-19: 12 of 90 questions found with no other references